subvisual/guides/best-practices/README.md

 * [Exceptions should be exceptional](http://www.readability.com/~/yichhgvu).
 * [Keep the code simple](http://www.readability.com/~/ko2aqda2).
 * Avoid premature optimizations.
 Get a version 1.0 out there as soon as you can.
-Until you have some users to measure, you're optimizing based on guesses
+Until you have some users to measure, you're optimizing based on guesses.

 Object-Oriented Design
 ----------------------